binaryfox0/term-display/README.md

  * **Bad Performance**:
    - Rendering complex or large pixel grids in the terminal using `term-display` can be slower compared to alternatives.
 It is especially worse on virtual environments such as `termux` on mobile, which isn't fully optimized.
    - Completely CPU dependent: means they almost can't leverage anything from GPU, which is heckin' fast.
- - **Low Resolution**: Terminal-based output is limited by the size, resolution of the terminal window.
+ - **Low Resolution**: Terminal-based output is limited by the size, resolution of the terminal window, unless you use alacritty.
 ### Compatibility
 - As we knew that Windows Terminal doesn't support ANSI escape code until [Windows version 10.0.10586](https://superuser.com/a/1300251).
 If you have a older Windows, consider using something like [ConEmu](https://conemu.github.io/) and add this piece to your code (i don't have a Windows 10 computer):